 From Mentoring to Managing, MAKER Amy Nash is Compassionately All Ears

 At the same office where she started as an intern, Amy Nash sits down to talk about the recent honor of being named a Morgan Stanley MAKER, one in a class of trailblazing women of accomplishment nominated by their peers.
-Reflecting on the influences that have shaped her career, she realizes that same Huntington, W.V., office is also the very place her first manager leaned in 20 years ago to help her see—and attain—the opportunities ahead.
+Reflecting on the influences that have shaped her career, she realizes that same Huntington, W.V., office is also the very place her first manager leaned in more than 20 years ago to help her see—and attain—the opportunities ahead.

 “She was a very influential female manager who started the conversation with me, asking ‘What do you want from your career?
 What do you like and dislike?
 There are so many opportunities here’,” Amy remembers her saying.

 Today, Amy takes that same approach with those she manages and mentors.
 “She’s why I do the same for many others,” she says.
 “The characteristics I strive for as a manager are the same ones she portrayed, looking to open doors for me.”
 Amy describes her singular focus “on helping anyone, but especially women, be the best they can be.
 Whatever they want to do, I’m going to help get them there.”

 In fact, Amy will often sit down with sales assistants to discuss their career trajectories and to let them know that “whatever you want to do, I'm going to help you get there.
 If you tell me you want to be a sales assistant for your entire career, I'll help you to be the best sales assistant an advisor has ever had.
 If you tell me you want to go into management, then we'll work on developing your skills so you're ready for that leap.”